Anne de Mowbray, 8th Countess of Norfolk: Marriage

-On 15 January 1478, aged 6, she was married in St Stephen's Chapel, Westminster, to Richard of Shrewsbury, Duke of York, the 4-year-old younger son of King Edward IV and his Queen, Elizabeth Woodville.
+On 15 January 1478, when Anne de Mowbray was five years old, she was married at St Stephen's Chapel, Westminster, to Richard of Shrewsbury, Duke of York, who was four years old and the younger son of King Edward IV and Queen Elizabeth Woodville.
+The marriage was arranged primarily to secure Anne's vast inheritance, linking her estates directly to the royal House of York.